AAJA Guidance & Resources

 Center community experiences and victims’ stories.

 We urge proactive hiring of AAPI reporters and leaders in local newsrooms as well as at the national level.
 We urge newsrooms to empower and support their AAPI journalists and colleagues, while not relying on them completely to be total experts on AAPIs.
-Newsrooms must provide AAPI journalists with the necessary mental wellness support as our community faces increased anti-Asian violence and sentiment.
+Newsrooms must provide AAPI journalists with the necessary mental wellness support as our community faces increased anti-Asian violence.